robotusers/cakephp-tactician/README.md

 ### Transaction middleware

 Transaction middleware is a wrapper for CakePHP `ConnectionInterface::transactional()`.
-It does not work with all commands by default.
-You should include a list of supported commands.
+You need to provide a list of supported commands.

 A list supports FQCN or convention supported name (eq `Plugin.Name`).